The definition of meditation according to your everyday dictionary is this:

 A discourse intended to express it’s author’s reflections or to guide in contemplation.

 “Wait, a minute you said this was going to be an easy definition.”
-Don’t worry, I just thought you’d like to see what the dictionary’s definition of meditation is, but alas, I have put together my own meditation definition that is easy to follow and understand.
+Don’t worry, I just thought you’d like to see what the dictionary’s definition is, but alas, I have put together my own meditation definition that is easy to follow and understand.

 Meditation is a practice used to relax the body and calm the mind.
 The purpose of meditation is to reach a state of extreme relaxation and concentration.
 The ideal state is when the body is at rest and the mind is quieted of idle chatter or thoughts.